by Florian Flade

 So what to make of the reports saying it was a German-Jihadi-dominated plot the Europeans and Americans were tracking?

 Fact is: there are dozens of German nationals training in Waziristan.
 Convert Eric Breininger, German-Afghan Javad S., German-Turkish Ahmet M., Berlin convert Danny R. and maybe even al-Qaeda spokesman Bekkay Harrach alias „Abu Talha the German“ became „martyrs“ in the past 12 months, most of them killed by Pakistani security forces.
 It is possible German nationals are involved in an international terror plot.
 Maybe the increase of drone attacks on Waziristan and the number of casualties have resulted in a growing eagerness to carry out revenge attacks in Europe.

 If true, a cooperation between al-Qaeda, Pakistani groups like Lashkar e-Toiba, IMU, IJU, German Taliban Mujahideen, the Haqqani network and Tehrik e-Taliban could very well result in a devastating terror assault on European cities.
-Nevertheless more groups being involved also means more people are talking, sending e-mails, calling others, so the chance of the plot being uncovered by Western intelligence is huge.
-And: why no mention of Ilyas Kashimiri, the AQ chief of operations who must have had his hands on this plan?
+Nevertheless more groups being involved also means more people are talking, sending e-mails, so the chance of the plot being uncovered by Western intelligence is huge.
+And: why no mention of Ilyas Kashimiri, the AQ chief of operations who must have had his hands in this plan?